MoolahModding/site/docs/modding-basics/texture-replacement/index.md

 Copy the **folder** there into some folder with repak in it so that it's in `MyMod/PAYDAY3/Content/`.

 ## Packing
 Packing is simple using Repak, however first you must make sure you replicate the pak path.
-In our case, the path is:
+In our case, the path is `PAYDAY3/Content/Environment/_Common/Interactable/MobilePhone_01/Component`.
-`PAYDAY3/Content/Environment/_Common/Interactable/MobilePhone_01/Component` this is exactly how it should be before packing.
+This is exactly how it should be before packing.

 If you followed through the guide, the directory structure should look like so:
 ![Directory Structure](assets/directory-structure.png)